IngeborgArdoe/training/foundation_english/exercise-03.md

    4. Deploy the solution to yourself and check that you are able to create Activities on a contact person.
 5. You will also have to list Mails associated with a Contact.
 The way of adding instances to the Mail-list in the Company-form is to paste new Mail from the Clipboard (i.e. drag-and-drop).
 You will make this functionality in a later task, so for now, you only need to focus on the list itself and how to open an e-mail from it.
    1. Create a list (grid) in the «Mail»-tab of form «Contact» that shows Mail where Mail.Contact = Contact.
-   2. Add an Event of type "On Activate" to the grid.
-Set the Effect Type to be "Invoke a File".
+   2. Add a Command of type "Invoke a File" to the Mail tab control.
+Next, add an Event to the grid that executes it (Type="On Contect Menu Item Click", Menu Item="Open in New Window").

       *Comment: This allows the Mail to open in Outlook when a row has been double-clicked.
-This is a built in function of the platform.
 If the object class contains File Data, File Size, File Type and File Name, the "Invoke a File"-effect will open it in its "default" program.
 You can look at how this is done in the Mail-grid of the Company-form.*

 ####5.
 OPTIONAL: Add a Contact Log to Contact